fabientownsend/git-story/README.md

-git commit --amend // merge the last add to previous commit git reset HEAD~ // remove last commit git reset // unstage files
+git commit --amend // merge the last add to previous commit git reset HEAD~ // remove last commit git reset // unstage files git rebase -i HEAD~N // Here we can refactor our commit, N is the number of commit backward
 ```

 ## Commit guideline